 For just a couple of weeks a year, the enchanting blue ghost fireflies (Phausis reticulate) make their appearance in several valley areas near Asheville.
 They are different from other fireflies since their light stays on constantly and they fly just above the forest floor.
 It's a romantic story!
 According to Brevard College Professor Dr. Jennifer Frick-Ruppert, "the males are small with black elytra and brownish wings, about 1/4-inch in length and delicate.
 Females are flightless and grub-like.
 They do not flash.
 Instead, they glow constantly with dim bluish-white light, drifting silently just inches off the ground.
 With hundreds of thousands of these fireflies meandering aglow over the dark forest floor, the ground itself seems eerily adrift."

-Cradle of Forestry Blue Ghost Tours
+Cradle of Forestry Blue Ghost Firefly Twilight Tours

-Late May-June: In Search of the Blue Ghosts guided night tour at Cradle of Forestry in Pisgah National Forest.
-7:30-10:30 PM. $30/Adult, $15/Youth 4-12.
-Get more info & register online.
+Late May-June: A Blue Ghosts Firefly guided twilight tour at Cradle of Forestry in Pisgah National Forest. $50/Adult, $25/Youth 4-12.
+Ticket purchase and pre-registration is required Get more info & register online.

 Nature For My Soul Firefly Tours